ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 *Example of Explicit Logical pool*

-Most of the time, the presence of an explicit logical pool is due to the need of both following reasons:
+Most of the time, the use of an explicit logical pool is justified by one of the following reasons:

     - There is no matching rule between the internal name of a terminal and the associated relay and/or 2nd relay
     - There is a need of selecting a specific relay at connection time.
 (See LU'Nailing section below).